-Irish Leaving Certificate: B2B2B2B2CC/B2B2B2B2B2 including Higher Level grade B2 in Music.
+Irish Leaving Certificate (Higher Level): B2B2B2B2CC/B2B2B2B2B2 including Higher Level grade B2 in Music.
 Where Higher Level Music is not offered then Higher Level grades B2B2B2B2CC/B2B2B2B2B2 plus Grade VIII Theory of Music (ABRSM, Trinity-Guildhall or LCM (not Popular Music Theory)) would be acceptable.

 An IELTS score of 6.5 with a minimum of 5.5 in each test component or an equivalent acceptable qualification, details of which are available at: http://go.qub.ac.uk/EnglishLanguageReqs